dee-kap/deekap/content/blog/2023-09-06-fastapi-with-docker/index.md

 ## Sample API

-This is a sample API which will dockerized.
+This is a sample API which will be dockerized.

 ```python
 from fastapi import FastAPI